ST10185940/SwiftPay/README.md

 # SwiftPay Server

-This server-side implementation is part of a POE Project for APDS73111, specifically designed for "SwiftPay", a secure and efficient payment processing platform.
-It leverages Node.js, Express.js, and MongoDB for seamless database operations.
+This server-side implementation is part of a POE Project for APDS73111 titled: "SwiftPay",and serves as a secure and efficient payment processing platform for an international bank.
+Its build using Node.js, Express.js, and MongoDB for database operations.

 ## Key Features